(pssst George Clooney lives here)

 Jimmy Page also has a huge home here adjoining the churchyard it is called Deanery Gardens, it is an Edwin Lutyens designed house with a Gertrude Jekyll garden, well hidden by high walls apart from a good view from the top of the church tower and very private.

-The Prime Minister Teresa May is also from Sonning and apparently attends church services every Sunday when she can at St. Andrew’s , Boris Johnson also lives around here somewhere – he’s the Brexit cheerleader.
+The former Prime Minister Teresa May is also from Sonning and apparently attends church services every Sunday when she can at St. Andrew’s, the current Prime Minister Boris Johnson also lives around here somewhere.

 The old High Street in Sonning no longer has any real shops, and the majority of the village is residential.
 St. Andrew’s Church The church is located close to the historic Bishop’s Palace, which has long since disappeared apart from some grassy mounds.
 Sonning was the location of an early Saxon minster.
 Some Saxon stonework can still be seen in the church today.